DavidVargasxyz/davidvargasxyz.github.io/content/linux/Hostname.md

 - "-", "_ ", and ". " characters are allowed.
 - Up to 253 characters.
-- Stored in /etc/hostname.
+- Stored in */etc/hostname*.
-- can be viewed with several different commands, such as `hostname`, `hostnamectl`, `uname`, and `nmcli`, as well as by displaying the content of the /etc/hostname file.
+- Can be viewed with several different commands, such as `hostname`, `hostnamectl`, `uname`, and `nmcli`, as well as by displaying the content of the */etc/hostname* file.

 View the hostname:
 ```